principle105/thomasthechatbot/README.md

 # Running

+**Python 3.9+ is required**

 ### CLI

-**Python 3.9+ is required**

 1. Install [Poetry](https://python-poetry.org/) with `pip install poetry`

-2. Install the necessary dependencies with `poetry install`
+2. Install the necessary dependencies with `poetry install -E cli`

 3. Activate the poetry virtual environment with `poetry shell`

 4. Type `python run ttc` to run

+### Discord Bot

+1. Install [Poetry](https://python-poetry.org/) with `pip install poetry`

+2. Install the necessary dependencies with `poetry install -E bot`

+3. Activate the poetry virtual environment with `poetry shell`

+4. Type `python run ttcbot` to run

 # Configuration

 Create a `.env` file in the root directory of the repository and fill it with the necessary information.

 All configurable variables can be found in `.env.example`.

 # Contributing